orels1/shaders.orels.sh/docs/orl-standard/audio-link.md

 </p>

 - Frequency Band: Controls which frequency band to sample.
 Options are: Bass (1), Low Mid (2), High Mid (3) and High (4)
+- Smoothing: Only visible when **Pulse Mode** is set to **Emission**.
+Controls the amount of smoothing to be applied to AudioLink data.
+Can help eliminate some of the "jitter" in the effect
 - Pulse Mode: Specifies one of the two effect modes
   - Emission: Lights up the object based on the current intensity of the selected **Frequency Band**
   - Texture: Adds a texture scrolling effect to the Emission pulse